 Another idea, look for industry events on eventbrite.
 Finally, join a networking group.

 In addition, I believe in promoting innovation.
 Innovation is critical.
 Diversity leads to innovation.
 Diversity of thought leads to innovation.
 Curiosity leads to innovation.
 Sharing leads to innovation.
 Moreover, innovation is key to supporting and driving business initiatives.
 As a result, I have built and retained dynamic, high performance teams.
 After all these years of practice, I am pretty skilled at hiring.
 Indeed, there have been some hiring duds.
 Eventually, if the pressure is on, any duds who aren’t performing, will self select, and bail.

 Nevertheless, I have success working with, encouraging and promoting remarkable individuals.
 A key to leadership is recognizing innovators and letting them succeed on their own.
 Certainly, someone who is truly motivated and has the skills, can crash through glass ceilings.
-Unquestionably, a leader has to enable innovation, and the employee has to just go for it!
+Unquestionably, a leader has to enable innovation.
+Encourage the employee with a great idea to just go for it!

 Above all, an organization needs decisive and imaginative individuals.
 As a leader, I love to work with empowered individuals.
 I love to encourage individuals.
 Their participation leads to contributions.
 Contributions lead to ideas.
-Imagination, curiousity, and participation leads to innovations.
-That is to say, a collaborative culture leads to innovations.
+Imagination, curiosity, and participation leads to innovation.
+That is to say, a collaborative culture leads to innovation.

 So, these are my thoughts on the 3 key elements a successful leader needs to embrace.
 What do you think?